"Every call number begins with three numbers, followed by various letters and/or number combinations. The numbers correspond to subject areas.

 "Tutorial: Call Numbers."
 University of Canterbury Library. http://library.canterbury.ac.nz/infolit/tutorials/callnumbers3.shtml.
 27 February 2017.

 When books are retrieved from the book bin or returned by a patron, discharge the book in Voyager and then place it in call number order on the appropriately labeled shelf next to our Permanent Reserves collection.

 We use the following shelves for our items:

-Most books will be placed on the shelf reading "Pre-Shelving (Dewey) RFID."
+Most books will be placed on the shelf reading "Dewey Returns."
 Check the back cover or page of the book to make sure it has an RFID tag (a small white square-shaped sticker).
-If it does not, place it on the shelf reading "Needs RFID."
-Other items are separated based on whether they are DVDs, periodicals, or Fiction/Reference/Theses.
+Other items are separated based on whether they are DVDs, Periodicals, or Fiction/Reference/Theses.

 When it's time to shelve materials, bring the materials to the back offices (using a book cart, if necessary) to the computer station closest to the kitchen.
 There will be a black RFID pad next to the computer.
 Log in to the computer using the Circulation Desk login credentials (username: circdesk).
 Open the RFID software and set it to "Check-In."
 Open Voyager and click "Discharge."
 Place the materials on the pad and you will see the corresponding titles and number of items display in both Voyager and the 3M software (see image below).

 Tip: You can place multiple items on the RFID pad at once.

 Once all items have been sensitized, locate a staff member to escort you up the back elevator to the stacks.

 Please keep in mind that materials are located in different areas.
 Most of our collection is located in the stacks upstairs.
 Fiction/Reference/Theses and DVDs are shelved downstairs on the 2nd floor.